-Thankfully this process is SUPER easy.
-Honestly.
-I was a little nervous at first because I haven’t had the best of luck with screen printing on wood before.
+Thankfully this DIY screen printing process is SUPER easy.
+I was a little nervous at first because I haven’t had the best of luck with screen printing on wood.

 However, I had to remind myself that fabric is a completely different beast, and it wouldn’t be that bad.
 Thankfully, I was right!
 It was a proud moment in history for the Cathcart family.
 HAH!
 I kid, of course ;)